byrnedj/lsm-sim/README.md

 time (floating point), app id, type (get, put etc.), key size in bytes, value size, key id, hit/miss bool.

+## Running synthetic traces

+In order to evaluate the Memshare design, we use two synthetic traces.
+The first trace is the ETC workload from the Facebook study.
+It is a sequence of 50 million GET requests over 7 million records.
+The second trace is the first 50 million GET requests from the 3-phase workload presented in the periodic slab allocation paper (PSA).

+Currently, you can get both of the traces, and the combined trace from www.cs.mtu.edu/~djbyrne

+### A typical run

+After doing `make` in the root directory.
+Create a data folder and place the traces in there.

+Then run the simulator with varying parameters.
+A good start is:

+./lsm-sim \
+  -a 1,2 \
+  -p multi \
+  -E normal \
+  -c 100 \
+  -N 50 \
+  -s 823132160  \
+  -S 1048576 \
+  -Y \
+  -f ./data/syn.sim \
+      2> multi.normal.err \
+      > mult.normal.out

+The results of this run show ?

 ## Policy Details